 I’m thrilled to be kicking off the One Item Project Challenge today.
 If you recall, I started this series two years ago as motivation to get a few projects done before the busy Christmas season, as well as the opportunity to collaborate with some of my blogger friends.
 Working by myself from a home studio can feel isolating at times, you know?

 For this series, each blogger was given a specific craft or decor item to work with per week and was challenged to create or decorate something with it.
-To kick off this 3-week series, we started with TWIGS.
+To kick off this 3-week series, we started with twigs.

 I had all kinds ideas running through my head for this first challenge, but I kept going back to the same thing.
 Deciding to stick with it, I created a simple WOODLAND WREATH that works with our decor now, as well as into the Christmas season.

 Projects using elements from nature are some of my favourites because they’re usually free and readily accessible.
 For my project, I took a trip down to the wooded river valley near our house and gathered up most of the materials I required to make this twig and pine cone wreath.

-Supplies & Tools
+Supplies and Tools

-Twigs/branches (10 or more)
+- Twigs/branches (10 or more)

-Pine Cones (various types)
+- Pine Cones (various types)

-14″ Embroidery Hoop
+- 14″ Embroidery Hoop

-Florist wire (26 gauge)
+- Florist wire (26 gauge)